cgarciae/nnx/README.md

 #### RefField Descriptor

 `nnx.ref` and `nnx.param` are descriptors that create `RefField` instances.
 A `RefField` is a descriptor that stores a `Ref` instance in a separate `{attribute_name}__ref` attribute.
 It handles retrieving and setting the value of the reference automatically, so the user doesn't have to manipulate references directly.
-Additionally, `RefField` inherits from `dataclasses.Field` to ensure compatibility with `dataclasses` when needed.
+Additionally, `RefField` inherits from `dataclasses.Field` to ensure compatibility with `nnx.dataclass` when needed.

 Here's a simplified version of the `RefField` implementation: